 Internal Audit monitors and reviews all department certifications to ensure key controls are operating effectively based on the risk register.
-Reporting is provided to EXCO for the purpose of identifying incomplete or overdue certifications as well as any key risks where controls implementation remains outstanding.
+Reporting is provided to the Audit Committee for the purpose of identifying incomplete or overdue certifications as well as any key risks where controls implementation remains outstanding.